All of the Electric Vehicles Still Eligible for an EV Tax Credit in 2023

 If your income is/was below those thresholds in one of either the current tax year or the previous year, you may still be eligible for the tax credit.

-Among the vehicles still eligible for the full tax credit are the Chevy Bolt and Chevy Bolt EUV, with both rank among the 10 cheapest electric vehicles and 10 cheapest new vehicles (of any engine type), and even 10 most-efficient vehicles sold in the U.S. vehicle market.
-Chevy’s upcoming Blazer, Equinox, and Silverado EVs will also all be eligible for the full $7,500 tax credit in 2023.
+Among the vehicles still eligible for the full tax credit are the Chevy Bolt and Chevy Bolt EUV, with both ranking among the 10 cheapest electric vehicles and 10 cheapest new vehicles (of any engine type), and even 10 most-efficient vehicles sold in the U.S. vehicle market.
+The Bolt and Bolt EUV will be taking a temporary pause on production in 2024, but a 2nd generation Bolt EUV will return with GM’s Ultium batteries in 2025.
+You may still be able to find a 2023 Bolt at dealerships.
+Chevy’s upcoming Blazer, Equinox, and Silverado EVs are expected to be eligible for at least a partial tax credit in 2024.

-Let’s take a look at the EVs and PHEVs that were eligible for a Clean Vehicle Tax Credit prior to the new battery minerals and components requirement went into effect, as well as after.
+Let’s take a look at the EVs and PHEVs that were eligible for a Clean Vehicle Tax Credit prior to the new battery minerals and components requirement went into effect, as well as after, for vehicles purchased and placed into service in 2023 and 2024.
+Note that the IRS does revise eligible vehicles throughout the year.
+Always check with the dealer to confirm Clean Vehicle Tax Credit eligibility and amount before purchasing.

-The following EVs that were placed in service in 2023 starting January 1, 2023 through April 17, 2023 were eligible for a Clean Vehicle Tax Credit:
+The following EVs that were placed in service in 2023 from January 1, 2023 through April 17, 2023 were eligible for a Clean Vehicle Tax Credit:

 Manufacturer:Model:Model Year:Vehicle Type:Credit Amount:MSRP Limit:Assembled in North America?